aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/first-project.md

 #### Configure downlinks

-As we have configured L3LS fabric, EVPN/VXLAN overlay, services, it is now time to configure ports to connect servers.
+We've configured L3LS fabric, EVPN/VXLAN overlay, and services.
+It's now time to configure ports to connect servers.
 Ports should be configured in `AVD_SERVERS.yml`.

-You first have to configure a port profile. it is basically a description of how the port will be configured (`access` or `trunk`) and which set of vlan(s) will be configured
+You first have to configure a port profile.
+This describes how the port will be configured (`access` or `trunk`) and which set of VLANs will be configured.

 ```yaml
 ---